42-AI/42-ai.github.io/_posts/2025-06-04-WISE-meeting.md

 ​Since 2018, **Women in AI Ethics™ (WAIE)** has elevated the voices of experts from multidisciplinary backgrounds and showcased the role of diverse perspectives in responsible design and development of AI models and systems.
 WAIE publishes “100 Brilliant Women in AI Ethics™” list annually, offers free AI literacy classes at public libraries, and hosts expert talks on the most urgent issues in responsible AI as part of its mission to make this space more diverse, ethical, and inclusive.

+Huge thanks to **Camille Truchot**, our Vice-President and Head of the AI Ethics department, for being at the initiative of this event !

 The [42AI](https://42-ai.github.io) team 🚀